NunuMarie3000/Can-of-Books-backend/README.md

 09-03-22 3:36pm -delete route up and running, bout to deploy to herokuapp 09-06-22 10:02am - put route up and running, bout to deploy to herokuapp 09-08-22 5:26pm - added auth0 to backend, updated routes so its only sending back books if the id on the book matches the user's id that was created upon login, bout to deploy to herokuapp, fingers crossed
+09-08-22 9:19pm - okay, everything seems to be working now.
+Removed middleware from all routes, don't need for put/delete...? bout to deploy to heroku

 ## Estimates